 Questions?
 Want to get involved?
 Email RecognitionDay@cns.gov and we'll assist.

-Over 4,000 elected officials have already stepped up as Leaders for National Service.
+Over 4,300 elected officials have already stepped up as Leaders for National Service.
 On April 3rd, 2018, they plan to show their appreciation for AmeriCorps members and Senior Corps volunteers.
-This list is updated every Friday morning with new signups (last updated Jan.
-26, 2018).
+This list is updated every Friday.